Administrative Interview Questions About Weaknesses

 It's important to avoid giving any response that would make you seem like a poor fit for the position.
 You don't want to give the hiring manager a reason not to hire you.
 For instance, if the administrative position will require you to be on the phone frequently, you wouldn't want to respond by saying you have a poor phone manner or accidentally hang up on people when you intend to transfer the call.
 Responses that make you seem like a poor worker — for instance, "I have trouble getting to meetings on time" or "I send emails with tons of typos to major clients" — should also be avoided.

-But you'll also want to avoid giving an answer that is arrogant, or clearly dodges the question, such as "I'm a perfectionist, and just can't rest until all problems are completely resolved" or "I'm just too much of a hard worker."
+But you'll also want to avoid giving a weakness answer that is arrogant, or dodges the question, such as "I'm a perfectionist, and just can't rest until all problems are completely resolved" or "I'm just too much of a hard worker."
 That type of response doesn't seem genuine or sympathetic, and the interviewer will notice that you've failed to answer the question.
 Also, someone who is too much of a perfectionist may not be considered an asset by the employer.
 After all, a quest for perfection can result in slow results.

 One more thing to avoid: sharing weaknesses that do not relate to the work.
 So, do not answer this question by sharing how bad you are at cleaning dishes.

-Tips for Giving a Strong Answer About Your Weakness
+Tips for Giving a Strong Answer

 One strategy when answering this question is to use it as an opportunity to show how you're actively working to improve your weakness.